Houses for teachers and caretakers

 Paying for work on a caretaker house

-- pay for it from your Property Maintenance Grant (PMG), in the same way as other school property
+- pay for it from your Property Maintenance Grant, in the same way as other school property

-You may find your caretaker house needs essential capital upgrades, like a new roof, to keep the tenant healthy and safe.
+You may find your caretaker house needs essential capital upgrades, such as a new roof, to keep the tenant healthy and safe.
 If so, talk to your Ministry property advisor about funding.
-They will assess whether you have maintained the house adequately.
+They'll assess whether you have maintained the house adequately.

-- If routine maintenance has been neglected, and costs to bring the house to standard are too high, we will consider demolishing or disposing of the house.
+- If routine maintenance has been neglected, and costs to bring the house to standard are too high, we'll consider demolishing or disposing of the house.

 - If the work is practicable, your property advisor will seek Ministry funding on your behalf.
 If approved, the funding comes from Unforeseen Work funding.

-We will not pay for non-essential capital upgrades like remodelling a kitchen.
-You must budget for this work using board funding, like fundraising and grants.
+We will not pay for non-essential capital upgrades such as remodelling a kitchen.
+You must budget for this work using board funding, such as fundraising and grants.

 In limited circumstances, we may give you funding to build a new house or replace an existing one.
 Talk to your property advisor about how to make a submission for this funding.

-- The school is more than 30 kilometres from a population centre (5,000+ people).
+- The school is more than 30 kilometres from a population centre (more than 5000 people).

 - Rental houses available in the area is limited.